12 Outstanding Breakfasts in Saint Paul

 Hot Hands Pie & Biscuits

-Pie should be slotted straight into the breakfast food category: it’s sweet, often dairy adorned, and a fantastic way to kick off the day.
-Even better, Hot Hands Pie & Biscuits also has another hall of fame breakfast decadence: great biscuits.
-Biscuit and gravy aficionados likely already know that this selection is top notch with a rich and peppery gravy that is, astoundingly, vegetarian.
-One more not-to-be missed breakfast item is the all but perfect biscuit sandwich with thick, smoky bacon, spicy mayo, a square of melty cheese and a perfectly cooked egg.
-There’s also coffee, a vital pick-me-up after the substantive b&g.
+Pie should be slotted straight into the breakfast food category: it’s sweet, often dairy-adorned, and a fantastic way to kick off the day.
+Even better, Hot Hands Pie & Biscuits also has another hall-of-fame breakfast decadence: great biscuits.
+Biscuit and gravy aficionados likely already know that this selection is top-notch, with a rich, peppery gravy that is, astoundingly, vegetarian.
+One more not-to-be-missed breakfast item is the all-but-perfect biscuit sandwich with thick, smoky bacon, spicy mayo, a square of melty cheese, and a perfectly cooked egg.

 Rose Street Patisserie

 This modern cafe on the lively corner of Selby and Snelling is filled with French pastries from internationally renowned chef John Kraus.
-The case at Rose Street is like a display of crown jewels with almost-too-pretty-to-eat selections of eclairs, macaroons, tiny lemon tarts, and more.
-If straight up dessert isn’t your choice, there is also a brunchy selection of dishes including a caramelized onion quiche lorraine or an exceptional BLT made on a perfectly Parisienne baguette stuffed with heirloom tomatoes, gem lettuce, mayo, and plenty of bacon.
+The case at Rose Street is like a display of crown jewels, with almost-too-pretty-to-eat eclairs, macaroons, tiny lemon tarts, and more.
+If dessert isn’t your choice, there is also a brunchy selection of dishes, including a caramelized onion quiche Lorraine or an exceptional BLT made on a perfectly Parisienne baguette stuffed with heirloom tomatoes, gem lettuce, mayo, and plenty of bacon.

 This charming cafe on Selby Avenue serves a brief, focused menu alongside its idyllic setting.
 To enter French Hen, step through Ergo floral next door.
 Or, if the weather cooperates, grab a sidewalk patio seat and enjoy the bustling neighborhood views.
-Not to be missed on the menu is the banh mi Benedict that combines the vibrant colors and flavors from the iconic Vietnamese sandwich with rich, glazed pork, tart crisp veggies, poached eggs and a rich hollandaise sauce.
+Not to be missed on the menu is the banh mi Benedict, which combines the vibrant colors and flavors of the iconic Vietnamese sandwich with rich, glazed pork, tart, crisp veggies, poached eggs, and a rich hollandaise sauce.

 Colossal Cafe

 On the corner of Hamline and Grand Avenue, this trim bakery and restaurant is popular early in the day and on weekends.
-Perhaps the most iconic dish on Colossal's menu are the flappers: massive, yeasted pancakes that are impossibly fluffy and filled with a wonderful tangy flavor.
+Perhaps the most iconic dish on Colossal's menu is the flappers: massive, yeasted pancakes that are impossibly fluffy and filled with a wonderful, tangy flavor.
 Doused in real maple syrup, they are a scrumptious treat.
-For those that lean savory first thing in the morning, there’s a rich pork shoulder burrito that is positively crammed with good flavors.
+For those who lean savory first thing in the morning, there’s a rich pork shoulder burrito that is positively crammed with good flavors.

 The Buttered Tin